-Effective July 1, 2015, employees shall be paid a bi-weekly clothing/equipment allowance of \$38.47.
-This is approximately \$1,000 per year.
+Effective July 1, 2018, the Department and the Association agree that employees shall be paid a yearly clothing/equipment allowance of \$1,400 on the second check in July.

 Motor officers and Mounted Patrol Unit officers will receive an additional \$100 per year for the purchase of specialty boots.
 This \$100 boot allowance will be paid once per year on the second check in July.